-Khapra beetle will only be found in stored products and around places where stored products are kept or transported.
-Khapra beetle can also be found between cracks and wall linings of storage containers.
+As khapra beetle is a stored grain pest it will only be found in stored products and around places where stored products are kept or transported.
+It can also be found between cracks and wall linings of storage containers.
 It will not be present in the field.

-When examining dried fruit samples, characteristic hairy larvae and cast skins are the most likely observable signs.
+When examining grain samples, characteristic hairy larvae and cast skins are the most likely stage that will be seen.